bit-broker/website/content/en/docs/api-principles/errors.md

 --- | --- | ---
 code | <div class="stamp">always</div> | The standard [HTTP response code](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes)
-status | <div class="stamp">always</div> | The standard text associated with the HTTP response code message | <div class="stamp">always</div> | A string sometimes containing extra information about the error condition
+status | <div class="stamp">always</div> | The standard text associated with the HTTP response code message | <div class="stamp">always</div> | A string (sometimes) containing extra information about the error condition

 #### Validation Error Format

-In situations which lead to a validation error of inbound data, the response code will always be `HTTP/1.1 400 Bad Request`.
-In this case of such errors, the `message` attribute will always contain an array of validation errors:
+In situations which lead to a validation error on inbound data, the response code will always be `HTTP/1.1 400 Bad Request`.
+In the case of such errors, the `message` attribute will always contain an array of validation errors:

 ```js
 {